 The ALU will perform such calculations only when instructed to do so by the command unitcentral unitcritical unitcontrol unit, which manages the execution of instructions, as well as the flow of data through the CPU.

 In addition to these components, there is also a collection of registers that form part of the CPU.
-A register is a small (typically 64 gigabytesnibblesbitsmegabytes for a modern PC) but quick-to-access storage area, each of which can store a single piece of information.
-There are generalisedspecialisedgeneral-purposemultipurpose registers, whose behaviour will vary depending on the nature of the program being run, and special-purpose registers, which each have a clearly defined role.
+A register is a small (typically 64 bitsgigabytesnibblesmegabytes for a modern PC) but quick-to-access storage area, each of which can store a single piece of information.
+There are generalisedgeneral-purposespecialisedmultipurpose registers, whose behaviour will vary depending on the nature of the program being run, and special-purpose registers, which each have a clearly defined role.

-In order for the behaviour of the various CPU components to be synchronised, the clockmultiplexorpulsartimer sends out a pulse on a regular basis – typically billions of times per second.
+In order for the behaviour of the various CPU components to be synchronised, the timermultiplexorpulsarclock sends out a pulse on a regular basis – typically billions of times per second.
 A task can be commenced only as one of these pulses take place, although multiple pulses may occur before a task is completed.

 This is your 1st attempt!
 You get 3 marks for each one you get right.
 Good luck!